greatericontop/weaponmaster/README.md

 [![GitHub](https://img.shields.io/github/license/greatericontop/weaponmaster?style=for-the-badge)](https://github.com/greatericontop/weaponmaster/blob/main/LICENSE)

-**WeaponMaster** is a minecraft server plugin made using Spigot and Paper that adds weapons, tools, and armor items to the game.
-This plugin runs on any Spigot or Paper server running Minecraft 1.18+.
+**WeaponMaster** is a minecraft server plugin that adds weapons, tools, and armor items to the game.
+This plugin runs on any Spigot (or Paper and its forks, which are required for some additional features) server running Minecraft 1.18.
+Earlier and later versions aren't tested but will likely work.

 ---